DelNov/T-Flows/readme.md

 Since the script for GMSH is ready, you can run it from command line with this command:
 ```
-gmsh -3 lid_driven_cavity.geo
+gmsh -3 lid_driven.geo
 ```
 which will, after a few instances, create the file:
 ```
-lid_driven_cavity.msh
+lid_driven.msh
 ```
 > **_Note:_** Both GMSH and Fluent produce grid files with extnesion ```.msh```, the formats are completely different and GMSH makes an educated guess which one it is reading based on their contents.

 #### Converting the mesh to T-Flows format

 Once you have the mesh in this format, you can use _Convert_ to transform it into T-Flows native file format.
 This will take a few minutes and will require your attention, so we don't recommend you going on with _Convert_ unless you are sure you can have 15 minutes of peace and focus ahead of you.
 We assume you compiled _Convert_ as it was described in [this section](#compiling_sub_programs).
-Given that you are in directory ```[root]/Tests/Manual/Lid_Driven_Cavity/Orthogonal```, you can call _Convert_ with:
+Given that you are in directory ```[root]/Tests/Manual/Lid_Driven/Hexa```, you can call _Convert_ with:
 ```
 ../../../../Binaries/Convert
 ```